Andrew Flintoff: Media career

 In March 2010, Flintoff became a team captain on the Sky One television sports panel show A League of Their Own, hosted by James Corden.
 In December 2010, Flintoff became a guest commentator during a number of matches in the 2011 PDC World Darts Championship event.
-He returned to commentary during the 2012 World Matchplay, where he called Michael van Gerwen's nine dart finish against Steve Beaton.
+He returned to commentary during the 2012 World Matchplay, when he called Michael van Gerwen's nine dart finish against Steve Beaton.
 He also hosted a radio show on BBC Radio 5 Live on Monday nights.

 As of 2011 Flintoff was named as a brand ambassador for big men's fashion brand Jacamo and had his own range produced in 2012.
 In early 2011 he also became the face of Morrisons supermarkets.

 Flintoff also produced a documentary entitled Freddie Flintoff: Hidden Side of Sport, about his and other sports stars' suffering of clinical depression.
 This was first aired on BBC1 on Wednesday, 11 January 2012.

 Flintoff was a judge on the ITV talent show Let's Get Gold in 2012.

 In 2014, Flintoff made a cameo appearance in Sky TV series, Trollied.
 In the same year, he also appeared as a contestant on Celebrity Deal or No Deal.

 On 15 February 2015, Flintoff entered the first Australian series of I'm a Celebrity...Get Me Out of Here!, held in the Kruger National Park in South Africa.
 Entering on Day 17 of the series, he was crowned "King of the Jungle" after winning the series on 15 March 2015 after spending 29 days in the jungle.
 He was also a commentator for Network Ten's Big Bash League coverage and appeared as a regular panellist on their current affairs show The Project.

 In 2014, Flintoff started the Sky One TV series Flintoff: Lord of the Fries, touring around the UK exploring the places, people and food with co-host Rob Penn.
 The series was aired from 2015, the second series (2016) was titled "Freddie Fries again".
 In December 2016, Flintoff and Penn took the series to Australia titled "Freddie Fries Down Under" AKA "Freddie Down Under" with challenges along the way.